 Executives are keying into the need for talent retention and employee satisfaction measures to retain talent and reduce vacancies.
 But sometimes vacancies are unavoidable.
 This is particularly true when organizations undergo growth and utilize a high volume hiring strategy.
-Whether opening a new branch that needs to be fully staffed or undertaking a seasonal hiring push, high volume hiring, or the need to hire across a high number of vacancies in a short time period, can be even more daunting when there is a corresponding talent shortage.
+Whether opening a new branch that needs to be fully staffed or undertaking a seasonal hiring push, high volume hiring, or the need to hire across a high number of vacancies in a short time period, can be even more daunting when there is a corresponding talent excess.
 The challenge has two components: how to broaden your talent search and engage passive candidates (or those candidates who are not actively seeking jobs), and how to do so on a much grander scale across hundreds or even thousands of vacancies.

 Enter the solution: the programmatic job advertising platform.